digitalight/it-inventory/README.md

   - Access to laptop, staff, parts, and order management
   - Cannot access user management features

-### Changing Default Credentials

-**Important Security Note:** Change the default admin password immediately after first login:

-1. Log in with admin/admin123
-2. Click "Users" in the navigation menu
-3. Find the admin user and click the actions menu (⋯)
-4. Select "Reset Password" and set a strong password

 ### Adding New Users

 Admins can create new user accounts: